 As Blanton defines it, the feeling of falling in love is “hot and fluttery and tingly.
 I get it in my guts and chest and face.
 The feeling is accompanied by a series of enthusiastic thoughts, such as ‘This person is the greatest person ever,’ ‘I wonder how I can make this person feel good,’ and/or ‘I want to climb onto this person and put my face close to their face and smoosh my body onto their body.’”

 Blanton says she has “felt this way, to varying degrees, towards probably a hundred different people.
 Actually, that’s a lie; it is way more.
 When I was a teenager, I felt it towards approximately three people per day.
 Lately, the torrent has slowed to once every month or three.”

 I don’t know how many people I’ve felt this way about, but it’s at least four.
-I remember the first time I felt it with my first boyfriend – burying my head into that cradle on his chest, under his collar bone, wrapping all of the limbs of my body as tightly around his as I could, staring up into his blue eyes and his scruffy Norwegian face, on the top bunk of his bed, in his messy childhood room, wishing I could freeze time and hold onto the moment forever.
-It was that feeling that I couldn’t get close enough to him, like I wouldn’t be satisfied until I got inside of him.
+I remember the first time I felt it with my first boyfriend – burying my head into that cradle on his chest, under his collar bone, wrapping all of the limbs of my body as tightly around his as I could, staring up into his blue eyes and his scruffy Norwegian face, on the top bunk of his messy bed, wishing I could freeze time right there forever.
+It was the feeling that I couldn’t get close enough to him, like I wouldn’t be satisfied until I got inside of him.

 I know many of you are still thinking – that’s not love, that’s infatuation.
 Well guess what, according to Wikipedia, infatuation is a type of love.
 It’s “the state of being carried away by an unreasoned passion or love … a desire to express the libidinal attraction of addictive love … an intense but short-lived passion.”